Ben Urich: "House of M"

-An alternate universe variant of Ben Urich makes a cameo appearance in the 2005 "House of M" storyline.
+An alternate universe version of Ben Urich makes a cameo appearance in the 2005 "House of M" storyline.

 Marvel Noir

-An alternate timeline variant of Ben Urich appears in 2009's Spider-Man Noir (vol. 1).
+An alternate timeline version of Ben Urich appears in Spider-Man Noir.
 This version is a jaded cynic and substance abusing reporter from 1933 who blackmails crime boss Norman Osborn for money to feed his drug habit.
-After taking idealistic social activist Peter Parker under his wing, Urich "takes back control of his life" before he is killed by the Chameleon disguised as J. Jonah Jameson.
+After taking idealistic social activist Peter Parker under his wing, Urich "takes back control of his life" before he is killed by the Chameleon.

 Ultimate Marvel

-An alternate universe variant of Ben Urich from Earth-1610 appears in the Ultimate Marvel imprint.
+An alternate universe version of Ben Urich from Earth-1610 appears in the Ultimate Marvel imprint.
 This version is marginally younger than the mainstream incarnation, works as a top reporter at the Daily Bugle, and displays no connection to Daredevil.

 Secret Wars

-Two alternate universe variants of Ben Urich from Battleworld appear in the 2015 series Secret Wars.
+Two alternate universe versions of Ben Urich from Battleworld appear in the 2015 series Secret Wars.